networkteam/nwt-frontend-scripts/README.md

 };
 ```

-If you want to adapt predefined rules or add new ones you may do so by matching `test`-expression:
+If you want to adapt predefined rules and merge them to one, you may do so by matching `test`-expression:

 ```Javascript
 module.exports = function(env, args) {